 There is a strong correlation between energy and time dedicated to studying and success in the program.
 For every hour of class time (typically 3 hours per week per course), there is an estimated two to five hours of studying.

-The IDD program has intakes in the Fall and Winter terms.
+The IDD program has intake in the Fall term.
 Please see the Student Resources page for important dates and deadlines.

 These are asynchronized text-based online courses.
 Each online course is facilitated by an instructor that you will be communicating with throughout the term.Courses are divided into modules.
 A module typically consists of reading materials (textbook and/or web materials) and learning activities, along with assignments and exams.

 Learners work online at their own pace based on their personal daily/weekly agenda, however there are assignments and tests with deadlines and due dates through the term.
 Some courses may require group work.

 Most course materials and communications are in written format.

 Yes.
 The Interior Decorating program, as with most of the Creative Technologies programs, is a ‘bring your own device’ program.
 Please see above, underneath the Program Description, for a list of the software that will be used and the hardware needed to support it.

 The approximate cost of textbooks and other supplies is estimated at $300 per term.